aces/Loris/INSTALL.Mac.md

 #LORIS Mac Install Guide

-This is an a guide how to get a LORIS instance Running on your Mac computer.
-It has been tested for Mac OS X 10.9.
+This is a guide how to get a LORIS instance Running on your Mac computer.
+It is designed for installation in a sandbox environment.
+It has been partially tested for Mac OS X 10.9 and 10.10.

 # 1. System Requirements

 Before continuing to the subsequent sections ensure that the following tools are installed.
 Sudo permission is required.
 This section covers installation and recommended versions of:

- * Mac OS X (tested for Mavericks - OS X 10.9)
+ * Mac OS X (tested for Mavericks - OS X 10.9 and 10.10)
  * Apache2
  * PHP
  * PEAR